-- 5.34 To maintain consistency with previous modelling techniques used within the previously published SOC [WS Atkins 2013] a variance model has been adopted.
-Here only those costs considered to vary from the operational costs of the existing hospital are identified. - 5.35 The quantum of future operating cost for each option has been evaluated by EY and included over the agreed periods within the GEM model.
-This has included the current baseline premises costs. - 5.36 Variance in premises management charges for each option have been derived through an assessment of the additional scalable costs expected against the savings anticipated from operating new, efficient buildings.
-These have been further tested against comparable UK healthcare benchmarks to ensure that they remain within realistic ranges. - 5.37 A summary of the confirmed variances for each option are set out within Part C of this report. - 5.38 Estimates of annual variance data have been forwarded to EY for inclusion within the GEM model alongside the quantum of baseline cost referred to above.
+- 5.39 To maintain consistency with the modelling techniques used within the previously published SOC [WS Atkins 2013] a variance model has been to identify the revised revenue costs.
+Here only those costs considered to vary from the operational costs of the existing hospital are identified and included. - 5.40 The quantum of future operating cost for each option has been evaluated by EY and included over the agreed periods within the GEM model.
+This has included the current baseline premises costs and the variances expected within each option.

+- 5.41 Variance in premises management charges for each option have been derived through an assessment of the additional scalable costs expected against the savings anticipated from operating new, efficient buildings.
+These have been further tested against comparable UK healthcare benchmarks to ensure that they remain within realistic ranges. - 5.42 A summary of the confirmed variances for each option are set out within Part B of this report. - 5.43 Estimates of annual variance data have been forwarded to EY for inclusion within the GEM model alongside the quantum of baseline cost referred to above.